sanketghadage2004/About-sanket-ghadage/README.md

 - 👋 Hi, I’m @sanketghadage2004
 - 👀 I’m interested in ... web devloping
 - 🌱 I’m currently learning ...
-Python Full Stack Devlopment
+Python Full Stack Web Devlopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...